Chief of police: Indonesia

+Philippines

+In the Philippines, the chief of police was the head of small city and municipal police.

 United Kingdom

 In the United Kingdom, the chief police officer for 43 of the 45 territorial police forces and the three special police forces holds the rank of chief constable.
 The exceptions are the Metropolitan Police Service and City of London Police, where the chief police officer instead holds the rank of commissioner.
 The umbrella term for the chief constables and commissioners is "chief police officer".
 The term "chief officer", by contrast, includes the chief police officers and their deputies and assistants.
-The National Police Chiefs Council is the association for chief officers.
+The members of the National Police Chiefs' Council are all of chief officer rank, including police staff equivalents, but the organisation does not represent its members' interests; rather, the Chief Police Officers' Staff Association serves this purpose.

 The rank of commissioner should not be confused with the police and crime commissioners.
 They are elected officials who oversee a police force and how its funds are spent, rather than being police officers.

 United States

-Chief of police is the most common title for the head of a local police department.
-Alternate titles for a chief of police include police commissioner, colonel, police superintendent, police president or police director.
+Chief of police is the most common title for the head of a police department of a city.
+The highest-ranking officers of boroughs and parishes at a level 10 are also known as police chiefs.
 In large urban areas, some departments are led by an overseer who is not a sworn officer, usually referred to as a commissioner.
-The New York City Police Department is one such case, where the police chief (full title: Chief of department) is the most senior sworn officer.
-A sheriff is the chief of a county law enforcement agency.
+In these departments, the police chief is the highest-ranking police officer of the agency but not the department head.
+The New York City Police Department is one such case where the commissioner is the head of the NYPD.
+The resources available to the head of a police department vary greatly; the chief of a small town may be the only paid employee of the police department with volunteer officers at their disposal only on certain occasions.
+On the other hand, the chief of a major city may have thousands or in the case of very large cities such as New York tens of thousands of sworn officers.
+Such a department may have thousands of employees other than police officers, including operators, secretaries, and unsworn peace officers.
+Alternative titles for a chief of police include police commissioner, colonel, police superintendent, police president or police director.